Ocean Biology

 We use ocean observation technologies to understand complex and scale-dependent dynamics between biophysics and marine organisms ranging from microscopic plankton to seabirds and sharks.

-This research helps to advance our understanding of animal behavioural responses to a changing ocean, which includes both anthropogenic activity such as ocean energy and the impacts of ocean warming.
+This research helps to gain a predictive understanding of animal behavioural responses to a changing ocean, which includes anthropogenic activity such as ocean energy and the impacts of ocean warming.

-Our approaches include the innovative use of aerial drones, bioacoustics and underwater imaging sensors deployed from boats, seabed frames, buoys, or autonomous vehicles.
+Our approaches include the innovative use of aerial drones, bioacoustics and underwater imaging systems deployed from boats, seabed frames, buoys, or autonomous vehicles.

 Ocean Biology Research Fellows